Coping With the Pressure of Looking Fine

 It becomes all too easy to write off the patient's treatment as being complete, the cancer a thing to be forgotten.
 Of course, this is convenient for those around the patient, and they all have the built-in belief that because they want the best for the patient, it is important to embrace the patient's success.
 There is a psychological predisposition, then, for people to want to see the patient as having "beaten" the disease.
 Part of this is rooted in their own fear of cancer, perhaps; part of it may be rooted in the inconvenience of having to acknowledge the disease while feeling otherwise helpless to do anything about it.
 But it is hard to fault someone for assuming that when a patient looks good, that patient probably feels good, too.

-Retaining a full head of hair does not mean that chemo and radiation were easy.
+A full head of hair doesn't mean that chemo and radiation were easy

 The more openly we dialogue about our experiences, the less alone we are in our struggles.
 And at some point, perhaps there is a balance between what we show and how we feel, and an understanding that it is okay to set our own limits and speak frankly about them without being stigmatized.